Heal Rotator Cuff Tears with Home Physical Therapy

 - Steroid injections to ease pain and swelling.

-Most rotator cuff surgeries take place arthroscopically through small incisions.
-The surgery is an outpatient procedure.
-You go home the same day, but the overall recovery after this surgery is very substantial and can take up to a year or more.
+The surgery is, mostly, an outpatient procedure.
+You go home the same day, but the overall recovery after this surgery is very substantial.

 During surgery, your healthcare provider: